Mezze Platter Ideas

 - Prep ahead.
 Although you don’t want to plate everything too far in advance, many components can be prepared a day or so before serving.
 Chop up ingredients and store in individual containers in the fridge.
 Blend dips up to 2 days in advance and refrigerate.

-- Serve with small plates, napkins, toothpicks, and small spoons or forks for each item on the platter.
+- Serve with small individual plates, napkins, toothpicks, and small spoons or forks for each item on the platter.

 Drinks to Pair